 Attendance is required in all courses.
 Absenteeism may result in failure.

-You must maintain 65% or better in each course to continue and to complete the program.
+Students must maintain a C+ or better in each course to continue and to complete the program.

-C in one of Applications or Principles of Math 11, Introduction to Math 11, Apprenticeship and Workplace Math 11, Foundations of Math 11, Trades Math 11, Consumer Math 11, NIC MAT-053, or NIC MAT-055; and
+C in one of Applications or Principles of Math 11, Introduction to Math 11, Apprenticeship and Workplace Math 11, Workplace Math 11, Foundations of Math 11, Trades Math 11, Consumer Math 11, NIC MAT-053, or NIC MAT-055, or NIC Animal Care Aide Math Assessment; and

 Upgrade with us to meet prerequisites